Ockham’s Razor: A New Justification, Project Web Page

 Wei Luo, Computer Science, Simon Fraser University

-Conor Mayo-Wilson, Ludwig Maximiliens University
+Conor Mayo-Wilson, Philosophy, University of Washington.

 Introduction

 Philosophy of science, statistics, and machine learning all recommend the selection of simple theories or models on the basis of empirical data, where simplicity has something to do with minimizing independent entities, principles, causes, or equational coefficients.
-This intuitive preference for simplicity is called Ockham's razor, after the fourteenth century theologian and logician William of Ockham.
+That intuitive preference for simplicity is called Ockham's razor, after the fourteenth century theologian and logician William of Ockham.
 But in spite of its intuitive appeal, how could Ockham's razor help one find the true theory?
 For, in an updated version of Plato's Meno paradox, if we already know that the truth is simple, we don't need Ockham's help.
 And if we don't already know that the truth is simple, what entitles us to assume that it is?

 Here is a new answer to that question.
 It is hopeless to provide an a priori explanation how simplicity points at the truth immediately, since the truth may depend upon subtle empirical effects that have not yet been observed or even conceived of.
 The best that Ockham's razor could guarantee a priori is to keep us on the straightest possible path to the truth, allowing for unavoidable twists and turns along the way as new effects are discovered.
 In fact, it is possible to define empirical simplicity and efficient convergence to the truth so that Ockham’s razor is the uniquely most efficient strategy for converging to the truth.
 That result is called the Ockham efficiency theorem.
 This project is devoted to extending, refining, and understanding the significance of the Ockham efficiency theorem.